-Basis for preparation Statement of compliance
+Basis for preparation of financial statements

+Statement of compliance

-These are the consolidated financial statements (hereinafter - financial statements or consolidated financial statements) of AB Vilkyškių Pieninė Group, which have been prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+These separate financial statements (financial statements or separate financial statements) of AB Vilkyškių Pieninė have been prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union.

-Separate financial statements of the Parent Company are prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and prescribed by Lithuanian legislation.
+The Company also prepares consolidated financial statements in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union.

-The management of the Parent Company is authorized to issue the consolidated financial statements of the Group after approval by the general shareholders meeting, which must be convened by 30 April of the coming year as prescribed by the Companies Law of the Republic of Lithuania.
+The management of the Company is authorized to issue the separate financial statements of the Company after they are approved by the general shareholders meeting, which must be convened by 30 April 2013 as prescribed by the Law on Companies of the Republic of Lithuania.